jean-merelis/angular-components/projects/merelis/angular/README.md

 ### MerSelectHarness API

-The `MerSelectHarness` provides methods to interact with and query the state of a `MerSelectComponent`:
+The `MerSelectHarness` provides methods to interact with and query the state of a `MerSelect`:

 | Method | Description |
 |--------|-------------|